auraphp/Aura.Input/README.md

 Getting Started
 ===============

-The easiest way to instantiate a new input (i.e., a new `Form`) is to include the `instance.php` script:
+The easiest way to instantiate a new `Form` is to include the `instance.php`
+script:

 ```php
 <?php